 For more variety as well as plastic-free bathroom utensils it is easier to turn to zero waste online shops.

 UK-based zero waste online shops

 Anything But Plastic is a small independent online shop with a small but essential collection of plastic-free products to kick off your zero-waste lifestyle.
 From cleaning products and utensils for your bathroom and kitchen to plastic-free toiletries and makeup you can stock up on all your essentials and support a local business at the same time.
 You can also get steel lunch boxes and water bottles, bees wax wrappers, produce bags and soap nuts here.
 Anything But Plastic ships UK-wide and on special request also to Europe – enquire before ordering.

-Society Zero is a new social enterprise which currently sets up its pop-up market stall on a regular basis in and around Glasgow but is also working towards an online shop in the future.
-They are currently fundraising to meet their goals, which you can support by donating here.
+Society Zero is a new social enterprise which currently sets up its pop-up market stall on a regular basis in and around Glasgow but will also open an online shop very soon – their successful Crowdfunding campaign made sure of that!
 Their aim is to sell ‘zero waste kits’ – essentials you need to begin your zero waste life.

 Will ship from Glasgow, website

 Plastic Freedom offers a bigger selection of plastic-free essentials and has a more extensive range of products and brands to choose from.
 Owner Beth lives in Southport from where she send out all orders from her shop herself.
 In the shop you’ll find skincare, haircare, makeup, other bathroom essentials, kitchen products, homewares, produce bags and plenty of takeaway utensils for on the go.
 Plastic Freedom ships UK-wide and on special request also to Europe and the US.